bdikbas/cse15l-lab-reports/Lab_Report_3.md

 # Command Line options

 Each command will use a pattern.
-This pattern is used to search the subdirectoreis in ./written_2.
+This pattern is used to search the subdirectories in ./written_2.

 ## Number 1: -l